Today, I have something a little different to share with you.

 Got Some Debt? – Consider Refinancing

 If you’ve come to Our Debt Free Family because you think about going with SoFi.
 They have really solid customer service and low cost.
-So you have have a pile of debt you’re working through they might be worth checking out.
-You can to their page here or access the banner below.

 For More Reading

 If you want more reading on getting out of debt, read these

 In Just 7 Years Alice and Scott Dumped $200,000 In Debt